Toeplitz operators with quasi-radial quasi-homogeneous symbols and bundles of Lagrangian frames: PRELIMINARIES ON THE GEOMETRY AND ANALYSIS OF

 which defines a biholomorphism onto its image.
 Note that the points of $\PC$ are denoted by $[w]$, the complex line through $w \in \C^{n+1}\setminus\{0\}$.
 We will refer to this embedding as the canonical embedding of $\C^n$ into $\PC$.

-Let us denote with $\omega$ the canonical K\"ahler structure on $\PC$ that defines the Fubini-Study metric, whose volume is then given by $\Omega = (\omega/2\pi)^n$.
+Let us denote by $\omega$ the canonical K\"ahler structure on $\PC$ that defines the Fubini-Study metric, whose volume is then given by $\Omega = (\omega/2\pi)^n$.
 These induce on $\C^n$ the following K\"ahler form and volume element, respectively

 where $dV(z)$ denotes the Lebesgue measure on $\C^n$.

 Let $H$ denote the dual bundle of the tautological line bundle of $\PC$.
 We recall that $H$ carries a canonical Hermitian metric $h$ obtained from the (flat) Hermitian metric of $\C^{n+1}$.
 Then, it is also well known that the curvature $\Theta$ of $(H,h)$ satisfies the identity